sec-fortress/Practical-Ethical-Hacking-Notes/Buffer Overflow/Finding the Right Module.md

 ### Practicals

-- On your windows machine go to your browser and download this [file]
+- On your windows machine go to your browser and download this [file](https://github.com/corelan/mona/blob/master/mona.py)
+- Copy the file to this location `C:\Program Files (x86)\Immunity Inc\Immunity Debugger\PyCommands` and save it
+-